CityofToronto/bdit_data-sources/volumes/open_data/sql/cycling_permanent_counts_readme.md

 ## cycling_permanent_counts_locations.csv

 This table contains the locations and metadata about each permanent bicycle counting sensor installation.
-Table can be joined to daily and 15 minute tables using `location_name` and `direction`.
+Table can be joined to daily and 15 minute tables using `location_dir_id`.
 This table references the City of Toronto's Street Centreline dataset.

 | Column Name              | Data Type   | Sample                                        | Description    |
 |-------------------------------|:-----------:|--------------------------------------:|-------------------------------------------------------------|